 Everyone knows there’s very little that babies love more than bubbles.
 Take the bubble action to the next level by gently pouring water over them first (so their skin is wet) and then blowing bubbles.
 The moisture on their skin means the bubbles will land on their arms, legs and face and stay there for a while, before eventually popping.
 Here’s a brilliant bubble mix recipe that will ensure your bubbles are BIG and floaty!

 9. Build some boats and test how they float

-Set the kids a challenge to build some watercraft and see which one floats the best.
+Set the kids a challenge to build some watercraft and see which one floats the best!
 They could build them from waterproof paper, corks, sponges, bark, foam or LEGO.
-There are some great ideas here.

 10. Make a fishing pond